markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/project.md

     + `/actions/worker/index.js` defines the JavaScript code to be executed to perform the work of this worker.
         + The folder name `worker` is a default, and can be anything, as long as it is registered in the `manifest.yml`.
         + More than one worker folder can be defined under `/actions` as needed, however they must be registered in the `manifest.yml`.
-        + In this tutorial we will create a `wknd-asset-compute` folder and build out worker underneath that.
 + `/dist` is the compiled output directory.
 + `/node_modules` contains all the dependencies required by the application (as defined in `package.json`)
 + `/test/asset-compute` contains the test suites for each worker.
 Similar to the `/actions` folder, `/test/asset-compute` can contain multiple sub-folders, each corresponding to the worker it will test.